915-Moldovan-Ioana/ActivityPlanner/README.md

     - Busiest days.
 This will provide the list of upcoming dates with activities, sorted in descending order of the free time in that day (all intervals with no activities).
     - Activities with a given person.
 List all upcoming activities to which a given person will participate.
 5. Unlimited undo/redo functionality.
 Each step will undo/redo the previous operation performed by the user.
 Undo/redo operations must cascade and have a memory-efficient implementation (no superfluous list copying).
+6. Implement and use your own exception classes.
+7. 95% unit test code coverage for all modules except the UI.